NeelarghyaK/BLog/README.md

 <summary>Installation
 </summary>

-To get started with DayPost, follow these steps to install and set up the project in your local development environment:
+To get started with **DayPost**, follow these steps to install and set up the project in your local development environment:

 1. **Clone the Repository**:
    - Clone the DayPost repository from GitHub using the following command: